Soham0047/Job-dashboard_SB/README.md

 1) React for building the UI.
 2) React Icons for iconography.
 3) CSS (or Styled Components) for styling.
-4) Local Storage for data persistence.
+4) Local Storage for data persistence.git